ANNAchill/Influences-on-Melbourne-Rent-Prices/README.md

 ### Crime Analysis
 - **Correlation**: Crime rates show a weak positive correlation with rental prices, especially in high-density areas, which tend to have higher rents and crime rates.

+## Conclusion

+This study provides a detailed understanding of how proximity to landmarks, land use types, and crime rates influence rental prices in Melbourne.
+The insights can guide urban planners, real estate professionals, and policymakers in shaping the future of urban development and housing policies in the city.

+## Further Research

+- **Impact of High Crime Areas on Rent**: Further research could focus on understanding the nuances of crime's impact on rent, especially in peripheral or lower-density areas.
+- **Land Use Changes**: Investigating the future trends of land use changes and their potential effects on rental prices could provide valuable insights for long-term urban planning.

+## License

+This project is for educational and research purposes only.
+It is **not intended for commercial use**.

+Please feel free to use and modify the code for personal learning and non-commercial applications.

 ## Code Example
 ```python
 import geopandas as gpd